osisoft/OSI-Samples-OCS/basic_samples/Dataviews/readme.md

+# OCS Data Views Samples

-The sample code in the folders below demonstrate how to invoke Dataview REST APIs via the sample client libraries.
+The sample code in the folders below demonstrate how to invoke Data Views REST APIs via the sample client libraries.
 The steps performed in the examples are similar and follow this general flow:

 1. Authenticating into OCS